caspiankeyes/AISecForge-arXiv-Publication/README.md

 #### 3.3.2 Impact Scoring Methodology

-The LLMSecForge framework utilizes a structured impact scoring methodology:
+The AISecForge framework utilizes a structured impact scoring methodology:

 1. **Dimension Scoring**
    - Each impact dimension is scored on a 0-100 scale